Covid & Wellness Protocols:

-- Each classroom will have hand sanitizers available and an air purifier, windows will be open where possible.
+- Each classroom will have hand sanitizers available and an air purifier, windows and door will be open where possible.

 - Toys will be provided in Sessions 3, 4 and 5 plus in our toddler program.
 As we’ve always done, toys will be sanitized after each class.

 - Please don’t come to class if you or your baby has a fever, nausea and vomiting, diarrhea, pink eye, or a cold.
 You can always call your doctor’s office if you’re unsure, so you don’t miss class unnecessarily.
 Your doctor or a nurse can often help you determine whether you or your baby is contagious.

 - Please contact Norma at Community@PumpStation.com if you think that you’ve been exposed to COVID-19 at any time, or f you have traveled (foreign or domestic) to an area with high positivity rates.
 After an appropriate quarantine period and testing negative, you will be welcome to return to in-person classes.